colchapm/mrRobogers-code-review/README.md

 **Test 5** Test: "If the user inputs a number that contains a 1, all digits are replaced with "Beep!"".
 Expect(beepBoop(15)).toEqual("Beep!")

+**Test 6** Test: "If the user inputs a number that contains a 2, all digits are replaced with "Boop!"".
+This rule will also return "Boop!" if the user inputs a number that contains both a 1 and a 2.
+Expect(beepBoop(21)).toEqual("Boop!")

 ## Known Bugs

 No known bugs at this time